jstandish/macie-activate-cli/README.md

 - Must have the latest version of boto3 and botocore

 ### Run steps
-1. Add your AWS credentials to as ENV variables, e.g. EXPORT ....
+1. Add your AWS credentials as ENV variables, e.g. EXPORT ....
 2. Run `pip3 install -r requirements.txt`
 3. Run `./macie-activate`